SonarHEXAGON/ProjectileCore/API.md

 end;
 ```

 `PrepareProjectilePart` is the correct place to enable mesh/material/visibility setup.
-Do not manually enable trails at the template origin before ProjectileCore sets the first transform unless you want a trail line from Narnia.
+Do not manually enable trails at the template origin before ProjectileCore sets the first transform unless you want a trail line from Narnia or wtever.

 ## HomingData